-Schedule II – Australia, Austria, Belgium, Canada, China, Denmark, Finland, France, Germany, Hong Kong, Ireland, Japan, Liechtenstein, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Singapore, South Korea, Sweden, Switzerland, United Kingdom
+Australia, Austria, Belgium, Bermuda, Canada*, China, Denmark, Finland, France, Germany, Hong Kong, Iceland, Ireland, Israel, Italy, Japan, Liechtenstein, Luxembourg, Macao, Monaco, Netherlands, New Zealand, Norway, Qatar, Singapore, South Korea, Sweden, Switzerland, United Arab Emirates, United Kingdom

-Schedule III – Bermuda, Bulgaria, Chinese Taipei, Greece, Hungary, Iceland, India, Indonesia, Israel, Italy, Latvia, Lithuania, Macao, Malaysia, Mexico, Philippines, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, South Africa, Spain, Turkey
+Barbados, Bulgaria, Chile, Chinese Taipei, Costa Rica, Croatia, Cyprus, Czech Republic, Greece, Hungary, Kuwait, Latvia, Lithuania, Malaysia, Malta, Mexico, Panama, Poland, Portugal, Romania, Saudi Arabia, Slovakia, Slovenia, South Africa, Spain, Trinidad & Tobago, Turkey

 The International Law Students Association (ILSA) invites its members to apply for ILSA Chapter Program Grants, an offering of financial and program support.
 Program Grants will assist ILSA members host programs and activities that promote international law and give students the opportunity to learn about other cultures and legal systems worldwide.